snhstq/IBM3705_R5/README.md

 By default there are 4 LU's defined. so 03 is the highest.
 If you do not specyfy a LU name, the 3274 will select the first one available.

 ### 3271
 The i3271 component is an BSC  multi-drop IBM 3271 emulator.
-The default configuration consists of two 3271's, each capable of connection with 4 3270 emulators (like x3270 or tn3270).
+The default i3271 code consists of two 3271's, each capable of connection with 4 3270 emulators (like x3270 or tn3270).
 The 3271 is started from directory SIMH_3705_R5:
 $ ./BIN/i3271 -cchn efoxcc1 -line 20
 -cchn is the hostname running your 3705.
 Line 20 is the BSC line defined in the NCP.
 Instead of -cchn the IP address of your 3705 host can be specified with -ccip.